 Interesting Information-

-- In most cases, spiny rush is found as a narrow band around the uppermost fringe of the salt marsh where the soil salinity is reduced
+- In most cases, the spiny rush is found as a narrow band around the uppermost fringe of the salt marsh, where the soil salinity is reduced.

-- The genus name, Juncus is believed to be derived from the latin word jungere which means-“to join or bind” The the stems and leaves where used for weaving or binding.
+- The genus name, Juncus, is believed to be derived from the Latin word jungere, which means-“to join or bind” The stems and leaves were used for weaving or binding.

 Family Lamiaceae